portlandrobotics/common_platform/firmware/sensor_ultrasonic/README.md

 OR

 - Hook sensor to ULTRASONIC1 on Common Robotics Platform Main Board.
+Pin 1 VCC, Pin 2 Trigger, Pin 3 Echo, Pin 4 Ground.
+Looking at the common robotics platform board from the top, find the label "ULTRASONIC1" - Pin 1 is toward the U on ULTRASONIC1.
   - Ensure R6 3.3k and R7 4.6k resistors are installed so we don't burn out the teensy.

 ## Installation